 You may be able to receive Widowed Parents Allowance if your husband, wife or civil partner has died and you receive Child Benefit for at least one child that you are responsible for.

-****This benefit will be abolished from 6 April 2018****
+****This benefit was abolished from 6 April 2018****

 You cannot get Bereavement Allowance and Widowed Parent’s Allowance at the same time.
 Widowed Parent’s Allowance is arguably preferable, because it is not time-limited and there is no reduction if you are under 55.